Book of Jonah: Date

+Evangelical Assyriologist Donald Wiseman takes issue with the idea that the story is late (or a parable).
+Among other arguments he mentions that the "Legends of Agade" (see Sargon of Akkad and Rabisu) date to the time of the Old Babylonian Empire, though later versions "usually taken as a late composition, propagandistic fairy tale or historical romance can now, on the basis of new discoveries of earlier sources, be shown to be based on a serious and reliable historical record".

 Narrative

-Unlike the other Minor Prophets, the book of Jonah is almost entirely narrative (with the exception of the poem in the 2nd chapter).
+Unlike the other Minor Prophets, the book of Jonah is almost entirely narrative with the exception of the psalm in the second chapter.
 The actual prophetic word against Nineveh is given only in passing through the narrative.
 The story of Jonah has a setting, characters, a plot, and themes; it also relies heavily on such literary devices as irony.

+Chapter and verse divisions

+The original text was written in Hebrew language.
+Chapters 1 and 2 are divided differently in the Hebrew and English versions: verse 2:1 in the Hebrew version is equivalent to Jonah 1:17 in the English version.

 Outline

-The outline of the book of Jonah:
+An outline of the book of Jonah: